Roller Skates we LOVE and Recommend

 Moxi roller skates are a leader in the roller skating market and are designed by roller skaters for roller skaters.
 Moxi skates are made in the USA, and are the brainchild of the vibrant skating veteran Estro Jen.
 You can read more about the Moxi ethos here.
 We love Moxi roller skates for their durability, comfort and colourful look!
 We have a range of Moxi skates in stock to try on, so that you can feel their unique features first hand.

 The Moxi Lolly skate is made in the USA and each skate is individually hand stitched.
 These high quality skates are long lasting, and are made for comfort.
 We have seen many skaters that are still wearing the Lolly’s they purchased when Moxi was established.
 These premium skates come ready to roll with a superior flexible boot, a quality plate, as well as great outdoor wheels and bearings.
+This is an excellent skate but as it is soft, it doesn’t offer a great deal of ankle support, making the Jack a preferred Moxi skate if you plan to park skate in addition to your RollerFit skating.

 The Suregrip FAME is a perfect skate for beginners.
 It is affordable, comes with comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
 We use this model for our rental roller skates, and some sets are still going strong after 7 years of use!